Ashutosh Dixit: Military Career

-Air Marshal Ashutosh Dixit was commissioned as a fighter pilot in the Indian Air Force on 6 December 1986 from the Air Force Academy, Dundigal.
-During his illustrious career spanning more than 37 years, the Air Officer has held several significant field and staff appointments.
-He is an experimental test pilot and a Qualified Flying Instructor with more than 3300 hours of flying experience on a variety of aircraft in the IAF inventory and has participated in Operation Rakshak & Operation Safed Sagar during the Kargil War.
-As a Commanding Officer, he re-equipped one of the Squadrons of Indian Air Force with the state-of-the-art Mirage aircraft and later commanded a front-line fighter air base in the Western Sector and a premiere fighter training base in the Southern Sector.
-He has extensive flying experience primarily on Mirage 2000.
-He served as the Commanding officer of No. 9 Squadron as well as the Flying Training School in Bengaluru.
-He has also served as a Directing Staff at the Air Force Test Pilots School.
+He was commissioned as a fighter pilot in the Indian Air Force on 6 December 1986 from the Air Force Academy.
+In a career spanning over three decades, he has more than 3300 hours of flying experience across various fighter jets and has held various command & staff appointments.
+He is an experimental test pilot, qualified flying instructor and a fighter combat leader who has flown the HPT-32, AN-32, AVRO, Kiran, Jaguar, IL-78 and HAWK.
+The air marshal's operational tenure include being the Commanding Officer of No. 9 Squadron.
+He re-equipped No. 9 Sqn with Mirage-2000 and later commanded a front line fighter air base in Western Sector and Flight Test Squadron, ASTE in Bengaluru.
+He has participated in Operation Rakshak & Operation Safed Sagar during the Kargil War.

-As Air Commodore, he served as the Principal Director for Air Staff Requirements at the Air Headquarter, New Delhi and later served as the Air Officer Commanding of Air Force Station Bidar, Karnataka.
-As Air Vice Marshal, he served as the Assistant Chief of Air Staff, Air Headquarter, New Delhi.
-Later, he served as the Air Defence Commander of the Southern Air Command, Trivandrum and Assistant Chief of Air Staff, Plans at the Air Headquarters, New Delhi.
+As an Air Commodore, he served as the Principal Director, Air Staff Requirements at Air Headquarters, New Delhi and later served as the Air Officer Commanding, Air Force Station Bidar, Karnataka.
+As Air Vice Marshal, he served as the Air Defence Commander, Southern Air Command, as the Assistant Chief of Air Staff, Projects and as Assistant Chief of Air Staff, Plans at the Air Headquarters, New Delhi.

-After being promoted to the rank of Air Marshal in October 2021, he served as the Senior Air Staff Officer, South Western Air Command till 14 May 2023.
-On 15 May 2023, he took over as the Deputy Chief of the Air Staff from Air Marshal Narmdeshwar Tiwari.
-As the Deputy Chief of Air Staff in Air Headquarters, Dixit played a critical role in pushing forward the Aatmanirbharta (self-reliance) initiative of the defence forces.
-He has headed several projects with the adaption of future technologies and worked towards ensuring that the IAF achieves modernization while maintaining a steady focus on 'Aatmanirbharta Self Reliance.
+After being promoted to the rank of Air Marshal on 1 October 2022, he assumed the appointment of Senior Air Staff Officer, South Western Air Command.
+On 15 May 2023, he took over as the Deputy Chief of the Air Staff succeeding Air Marshal Narmdeshwar Tiwari.
+He has headed several projects with the adaption of future technologies and worked towards ensuring that IAF achieves modernization while maintaining a steady focus on 'Aatmanirbharta' i.e. self reliance.
 A number of indigenous aircraft projects including LCA Mark-1A, Mark-2 and AMCA have seen significant forward movement during his tenure as Deputy Chief.

-On 1 September 2024, Air Marshal Ashutosh Dixit took over as the Air Officer Commanding-in-Chief, Central Air Command succeeding Air Marshal Ravi Gopal Krishana Kapoor who superannuated from service on 31 August 2024.
+On 1 September 2024, Air Marshal Dixit took over as the Air Officer Commanding-in-Chief, Central Air Command succeeding Air Marshal Ravi Gopal Krishana Kapoor.
 He relinquished the command of Central Air Command on 30 April 2025.

-On 1 May 2025, Air Marshal Ashutosh Dixit took over as the Chief of Integrated Defence Staff succeeding Lieutenant General Johnson P Mathew, who superannuated on 30 April 2025.
+On 1 May 2025, he assumed the appointment of Chief of Integrated Defence Staff succeeding Lieutenant General Johnson P Mathew, who superannuated on 30 April 2025.

+On 1 July 2026, Air Marshal Dixit took over as the 51st Vice Chief of Air Staff succeeding Air Marshal Nagesh Kapoor when the latter superannuated on 30 June 2026.

+Personal life

+He is married to Mrs. Archana Dixit and the couple is blessed with two children.

 Awards and decorations

-During his career, Air Marshal Ashutosh Dixit has been awarded the Ati Vishisht Seva Medal in 2023, Vayu Sena Medal in 2006 and Vishisht Seva Medal in 2011 for his service.
+During his career, the air marshal has been awarded the Param Vishisht Seva Medal in 2026, the Ati Vishisht Seva Medal in 2023, the Vayu Sena Medal in 2006 and Vishisht Seva Medal in 2011.